jboss-fuse/application-templates/README.md

 $ oc create -n myproject -f quickstart-template.json
 ```

-If you want to add all template following:
+If you want to add all templates, use the following:

 ```
 for i in *.json ; oc create -f "$i" -n <you preferred openhift namespace>  ; done